hypered/curiosity/content/documentation/scenarios.md

 # Test scenarios

-One the main goal of Curiosity is to precisely describe its behavior in terms of test scenarios.
+One of the main goal of Curiosity is to precisely describe its behavior in terms of test scenarios.
 To do so, Curiosity supports running scripts: they are textual sequences of commands that mimic closely what can be done through the web interface.